wsaihopfsg/vos-scripting-how-to/intro/Basic/MathFunc/MathFunc.rst

 * Line 8: Return the theoretical value of ``Slant`` based on Pythagoras theorem
 * Line 9: Return the value of 2 x 3 using logarithm
 * Line 10: Return results of ``atan`` of 1/2
+* Line 11-14: Return the mean, standard deviation, minimum and maximum of ``RakeLong`` respectively

 Running the solution
 --------------------